TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: The Dataset

 \textbf{Synthetic Tables} Wikipedia tables that could not be retrieved, either due to low similarity scores or other issues, were synthetically generated by converting their serialized format to HTML and rendering them using the same browser configuration used for the original Wikipedia tables.
 These synthetic tables account for 11.5\% of the dataset, contributing 747,002 additional examples (18.4\% of the total).
-In Section~\ref{sec:results}, we show that combining original table images with synthetic visualizations during training allows for an increase in example count and visualization diversity that leads to better model performance compared to using synthetic or original tables alone.
+In Section~\ref{sec:results}, we show that combining original table images with synthetic visualizations during training leads to improved performance over using either alone, due to increased example count and visualization diversity.

 \textbf{Document Tables} We also incorporate tables from other domains to improve model generalization.
 These include tables from scientific articles in PubTabNet \citep{zhong2020image} and rendered tables from TabMWP \citep{lu2023dynamic}.
 PubTabNet contributes 509,892 tables to our dataset (25.1\%~of the total), accounting for 97.5\%~of the structure-aware learning task incorporated from DocStruct4M \citep{hu-etal-2024-mplug}.
 TabMWP adds 38,431 tables (1.9\% of the total); while smaller in scale, TabMWP offers valuable coverage of numerical reasoning examples.